TheProjectAurora/latest-security-alpine/README.md

 # General information
 Script that use docker.io/alpine:latest from docker hub and solve it version by using docker.io/alpine:latest@/etc/alpine-release file content.
 If docker.io/alpine:latest is changed from previous round (registry/docker_hub_alpine:latest) it bake registry/customer_alpine:latest and registry/customer_alpine:< version > images with inbuilded security.
-If docker.io/alpine:latest up to date version is in use then it check registry/customer_alpine:latest system upgrades and bake new versions of registry/customer_alpine images is system upgrades to images is required.
+If docker.io/alpine:latest up to date version is in use then it check registry/customer_alpine:latest system upgrades and bake new versions of registry/customer_alpine images if system upgrades to images is required.

 # USAGE:
 Before use ```docker login registry``` should be executed succesfully.